 - It reduces the need for car parks, meaning the land can be turned into green spaces such as parks and community areas

-The university provides a Free shuttle bus for students between its Wrexham and Northop campuses during term time.
+The university provides a Free transport for students between its Wrexham and Northop campuses during term time.

 Nearly 40% of journeys that are less than two miles are made by car.
 Short car trips create much higher levels of harmful emissions, as engines are not operating at their optimum temperature.